MoLamkemeyer/iot-portfolio-template/README.md

 Author: <replace these pointy brackets with your full name>

-My partner is <Frederik Bröckling>, [(https://github.com/fbroeckling/Portfolio-of-Frederik-Br-ckling)]
+My partner is <Frederik Bröckling>, [Frederik Bröckling] (https://github.com/fbroeckling/Portfolio-of-Frederik-Br-ckling)

 In my team for the final project, I also had the following members:
 - <replace these pointy brackets with their full name>, [https://github.com/fbroeckling/Portfolio-of-Frederik-Br-ckling]